Guide to Reusing and/or Recycling Locally

 Disposal:

-Empty Cans: If you cannot hear propellant gas being released from the aerosol can when you hold the trigger, the can is safe to put in the garbage.
+Empty Cans: If you cannot hear propellant gas being released from the aerosol can when you hold the trigger, the can is safe to put in scrap metal at the Senior/Community Center small scrap metal collection bin or in the scrap metal dumpster at the Bainbridge Disposal Transfer Station (they may charge).

 Full or Partially-full Cans: If you can’t use up the product, take to Kitsap County Household Hazardous Waste Collection Facility for free disposal.
 Visit the facility website for hours and instructions for using this facility.